Stonebank/Stonebank/README.md

 ### 👋 Hi there!
 ### I am Hassan K. Welcome to my GitHub page.
-Here you will find all my repositories ranging from school to hobby projects.<br>
+Here you will find all my repositories ranging from web appliations to mobile applications and much more.<br>
 <b>Feel free to explore!</b>

 # ℹ️ ABOUT ME